Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Practical implementation

 Note that $\psi_{+,-}$ (and $\psi_{+,-}^{-1}$) are based on the respective $\theta_i^{+,-}$, as shown in eqs.~\eqref{eq:psi_normal} and~\eqref{eq:psi_inv_normal}, if their corresponding policies are modeled as the diagonal normal distribution.
-With this update, $\pi^+(U_t; \theta^+)$ generally reinforces the good action sequences as like the conventional method, while $\pi^-(U_t; \theta^-)$ reveals the distribution that generates the bad action sequences.
+With this update, $\pi^+(U_t; \theta^+)$ generally reinforces the good action sequences as like the conventional method.
+On the other hand, $\pi^-(U_t; \theta^-)$ reveals the distribution that generates the bad action sequences.